Juicy Fruit: History

-When William Wrigley Jr. started his new business in Chicago, he began by selling his father's Scouring Soap, which he would entice customers to purchase by adding a free gift of baking powder.
+When William Wrigley Jr. started his new business in Chicago, he began by selling his father's Scouring Soap, which he would entice customers to purchase by adding a gift of baking powder.
 The baking powder offered ended up being far more popular than the Scouring Soap, so he switched to selling the baking powder instead.
-In 1892, Wrigley Jr. decided to give his baking powder customers a free gift, this time, attaching a few sticks of chewing gum to the box of baking powder.
+In 1892, Wrigley Jr. decided to give his baking powder customers a gift, this time, attaching a few sticks of chewing gum to the box of baking powder.
 Wrigley's first gums were called Lotta and Vassar.

 The chewing gum was far more popular than the baking powder, so Wrigley Jr. again switched his business this time to chewing gum.
 In 1893, Wrigley Jr. introduced a new flavor of gum, Juicy Fruit, which helped the Wrigley Company to become the most popular and successful chewing gum company in the world.

 A Juicy Fruit wrapper from 1946, described on the package as a "fascinating artificial flavor".

 When the brand first entered the market, it was packaged simply, with a plain wrapper and "JUICY FRUIT" in red, thin block letters.
 In 1914, Wrigley changed it to thin vertical white and green stripes with "Wrigley's Juicy Fruit Chewing Gum" centered in a stylized Maltese Cross emblem with a black background.

 Juicy Fruit was taken off of the civilian market temporarily during World War II because of ingredient shortages and the demand for the gum to be included in C-rations.
 When the gum was reintroduced to the general public after World War II ended, the striped packaging was replaced by one with a bright yellow background and "Juicy Fruit" bracketed between two stylized chevrons, the latter a motif meant to echo the "Wrigley arrow" element used for Wrigley's Spearmint since 1893.

 The bright yellow background remained into the 21st century, with variations since 2002 turning the arrowhead like chevrons into the corners of an elongated smile under the brand name.
 Juicy Fruit is still widely popular today.

 In 2003 in the United States, Wrigley's replaced some of the sugar in Juicy Fruit with two artificial sweeteners, aspartame and Acesulfame potassium.

 "Grapefruit—Juicy Fruit" is a song written and performed by singer-songwriter Jimmy Buffett.
 It was first released on his 1973 album A White Sport Coat and a Pink Crustacean and was his third single from that album.
 The single reached #23 on the Billboard Easy Listening chart in September 1973.

 It also features in the 1983 song "Juicy Fruit" by Mtume.
 Separately, a Juicy Fruit jingle that ended with the lyrics—"the taste, the taste, the taste is gonna move ya!"—was widely recognizable in TV advertisements throughout the 1980s.

 Alongside other famous flavors like Wrigley's Spearmint, Juicy Fruit was discontinued in Germany and Austria in 2022.